Living in a Superposition: Introduction

 Could we, as human observers, be sent through a very large two-slit experiment as in Figure \ref{twoslitpic}?
 What would we observe as we travel through the screen with the slits and where would we predict we arrive at the farther screen?
 This paper addresses such questions in the context of DH utilizing a simple model closed system.
 We are not discussing the feasibility of carrying out such an experiment.
-We aim rather at a simple thought experiment through which elements of the quantum mechanics of closed systems can be concretely illustrated.
+We aim rather at a simple thought experiment to illustrate concretely elements of the quantum mechanics of closed systems.

 Beyond calculating predictions for our observations we use this example and DH to answer a number of frequently asked questions: Are we living in a superposition?
 If so why don't we see a superposition?
 Are we smeared out in space?
 Is the quantum state reduced when we make an observation? etc.